devrev/airdrop-shared/docs/data-extraction.md

 - References: references must be strings, not numbers or objects.
 - Number fields must be valid JSON numbers (not strings).
 - Multiselect fields must be provided as an array (not CSV).
+- Rich text: Strings from 3rd party services should be converted to the rich text by splitting the string by newlines, filtering out empty lines, and returning an array of strings.

 Extracted items are automatically normalized when pushed to the `repo` if a normalization function is provided under the `normalize` key in the repo object.